rlopezdiez/RLDNavigation/README.md

 + (NSString *)nibName; // Defaults to @"Main"
 ```

+You should return in `origins` an array of all the view controller classes that can lead to the one referred by the navigation command in `destination`.
+If you return an empty array or `nil`, the `destination` view controller class will be accessible from any other view controller.

+If your navigation command doesn't implement `viewControllerStoryboardIdentifier` and `nibName`, the view controller will be initialised by allocating it and calling its `init` method.

-You can implement more advanced navigation commands by creating new classes conforming to the `RLDNavigationCommand` protocol or subclassing the class cluster with the same name.
+You can implement more advanced navigation commands by creating new classes conforming to the `RLDNavigationCommand` protocol or by subclassing the class cluster with the same name.

 ### Navigating between view controllers